AnujPancholi/fullstackopen2020-part4/README.md

 Also, although it was not a requirement (I found this out later), the tests that all these changes break have been fixed with some trickery.
 Test coverage is not ideal though, as I haven't added more tests to cover some scenarios that these changes have introduced (for example, no valid token sent in blogs POST).

 ## Exercise 4.20

 I have done this inadvertently already, but a modified version - instead of putting the token in `req.token`, I have decoded it in the middleware and put the resulting user info in `req.user`, so I am considering this done.

+## Exercise 4.21

+Since I had token validation down to a middleware, all I had to do was to add the `tokenValidator` middleware to the blogs DELETE endpoint.
+Also, I added a check in the `findOneAndRemove` query in this endpoint - a filter of `userId: req.user.id` (since `req.user` contains the decoded user info from token).
+This alone would ensure that only the users whose `userId` was in the blogs (who therefore "owned" the blog in the one-to-many relationship) could delete it.

 ---